Who’s Frida Kahlo? A Proud Mexican Artist.

 So why did Frida change her birthday?

 To feel younger & prettier?
-No. Not at all.
+Not at all.

 Passionate & unapologetic, it’s speculated that she did so to align herself with the ideas of liberation and reform that encompassed the Mexican Revolution, which began in 1910.